Voyage Air Guitar Update | Shark Tank Season 1

 We earn a commission if you make a purchase, at no additional cost to you.

-Unfortunately, none of the other sharks were interested in making an offer, and Josh and Jeff left without a deal.
+Ultimately, none of the sharks made an offer, leaving Josh and Jeff without a deal.

-Now that we understand how the negotiations on Shark Tank concluded, let’s fast forward to the present day and take a look at a Voyage Air Guitar update after Shark Tank.
+Now that we understand how the negotiations on Shark Tank concluded, let’s get a Voyage Air Guitar update to see how the company is doing.

 For more on Shark Tank Season 1 Episode 3, check out the links below: